nrdxp/nrdxp.github.io/_posts/2020-12-20-NixOS-Flakes-and-KISS.markdown

 least, push the community toward some level of consensus in regards to the way NixOS code repositories are structured and managed.

-That said, nixflk appears to be gaining a bit of popularity among new flake adopters and I am really quite excited and humbled to see others engage the repository.
+That said, DevOS appears to be gaining a bit of popularity among new flake adopters and I am really quite excited and humbled to see others engage the repository.
 If you have contributed to the project, thank you so much for your time and support!